Psychology:Interpretive and Speculative Art Posing as Exact Science

 Well, you be the judge, don't take my word for it.
 Freud was suffering from fainting spells at a slightly more demanding task - couldn't function under stress at all.
 He got impotent in his thirties, which was an irony of the nature considering that one of his main themes was sexuality, and one would assume that he would "excel" in that field.

 While he was probably trying to cure some of his patients' addictions, he couldn't stop smoking his cigars, not even after several surgeries on cancerous growths in his mouth.
 And, although he must have tried to save a few marriages in the course of his practice with a sound counsel, he was badly mistreating his own wife.
 The famous doctor ended up by an arranged assisted suicide.
-Hey, the dude's teachings are still studied in universities and widely practiced all over the world.
+Hey, the dude's teachings are still studied at universities and widely practiced all over the world.

 Little less could be said about Carl Jung, except that he was, by his own admission, contemplating a suicide for the most of his life, even at the peak of his rewarding career and prestigious place in the scientific community.

-But then, a small book could be written about Jacque Lacan, a Parisian bonvivant and showman parading with a ridiculously intricate and hard to understand phraseology and theorism that hasn't been completely decoded to this day, with all study groups religiously believing in his "genius".
+But then, a small book could be written about Jacque Lacan, a Parisian bonvivant and showman parading with a ridiculously intricate and hard to understand phraseology and theorism that hasn't been completely decoded to this day, with all those study groups religiously believing in his "genius".
 The dude was literally smacking his patients, having sex with some, and at the peak of his career he was giving only ten minute sessions - dying as a rich man from all those fees.

 A metaphorical question may be in order here : Would you buy an "elixir for hair regrowth" from a bald dude?